 Definition

-A descriptor wallet is defined by one or more output script descriptors rather than by a bare set of keys.
-An output descriptor, standardized in BIP380 and its companions, is a compact string that fully describes which output scripts (and therefore addresses) a wallet should produce.
-It encodes the script type such as P2WPKH or P2TR, the public or extended keys involved, the derivation path, and the master-key fingerprint, all wrapped with a checksum to catch transcription errors.
+A descriptor wallet is a Bitcoin wallet defined by one or more output script descriptors rather than by a bare collection of keys.
+An output descriptor, standardized in BIP380 and its companion BIPs, is a compact human-readable string that fully describes which output scripts — and therefore which addresses — a wallet should produce.
+It encodes the script type (such as P2WPKH for native SegWit or P2TR for Taproot), the public or extended keys involved, the derivation path, and the master-key fingerprint, all wrapped with a checksum that catches transcription errors before they cost you money.

 The problem descriptors solve